 Make sure your spark plug is gapped to the specification provided by the engine manufacturer.
 Don’t attach the spark plug wire (boot) until your mower service is complete.

-Step 8: Replace Fuel Filter & Inspect Fuel Lines on Your Zero Turn Mower
+Step 8: Replace the Fuel Filter & Inspect the Fuel Lines

 Dirty fuel and ethanol in fuel can break down and be corrosive to the fuel system and clog your fuel filter and fuel lines.
 Replace the fuel filter and inspect the fuel lines.
 Fuel lines need to be replaced when they become dry and brittle.